 Individuals or households are the ultimate recipients of income or other benefits; business enterprises, nongovernmental organizations, or other entities are merely intermediaries.
 Analyses of distribution should identify economic incidence, or how costs and benefits are ultimately borne by households or individuals.
-When estimating the effects of a program or project on different groups, it is appropriate to take into account how it will affect government tax collection.
-For example, if a program or project increases wages of a given income group by \$100, but that group's wage tax rate is 20%, only \$80 of income should be attributed to the group, and the other \$20 should be counted as increasing government revenues.
+When estimating the effects of a project on different groups, it is appropriate to take into account how it will affect government tax collection.
+For example, if a project increases wages of a given income group by \$100, but that group's wage tax rate is 20%, only \$80 of income should be attributed to the group, and the other \$20 should be counted as increasing government revenues (and therefore reducing the cost of the project).
+In such cases, it may be useful to calculate the marginal value of public funds, calculated as beneficiaries' net willingness to pay for a project divided by the government cost net of resulting tax revenue.4